-Evocative and alluring, Liz Martin’s music has been described as “wildly eclectic… quirky, playful hipness coupled with emotional openness… an ever-changing, surprising ride”.
+'Wildly eclectic... quirky, playful hipness coupled with emotional openness... an ever-changing, surprising ride of an album' - Lucky Oceans, ABC RN

-Sydney-based award winning musician, Liz Martin has performed extensively throughout her hometown including: ‘Walking on Air’ with Aerialise troupe at The Opera House Studio; ‘Night Time’ and ‘Music for Trees’ programs at Carriageworks; and numerous headliner gigs at venues including Venue 505, Riverside Theatres, The Australian Museum, Manning Bar, and The Metro Lair.
+A Sydney-based and award winning musician, Martin has performed extensively throughout her hometown on a wide variety of projects including: ‘Walking on Air’ with Aerialise troupe at The Opera House Studio; ‘Night Time’ and ‘Music for Trees’ programs at The Carriageworks.

 There’s also been numerous headliner gigs at venues including: Venue 505, Opera Bar, Riverside Theatres, Australian Museum, Art Gallery of NSW, Red Rattler, Camelot, Vanguard, Basement, Manning Bar, Metro Lair.

 Martin has performed at festivals such as: Underbelly, Peats Ridge, Marrickville, Newtown, Mullumbimby, Park Life.

 And then there’s national tour performances at: Metro Adelaide, Front Gallery Canberra, Grace Darling Melbourne, Gold Coast Arts Centre, Waiting Room Brisbane, Lass O’Gowrie Newcastle, Cuda Bar Lorne, Corner Hotel Melbourne, Mullumbimby Civic Hall, Esplanade Hotel Melbourne, Wesley Anne Melbourne, Troubadour Brisbane, ‘Storm in a Teacup’ national tour alongside Tinpan Orange, Jordie Lane, Husky, Jen Cloher.